README.md clean up readme 2 revisions

 Gitpatch is like any other Git remote.
 You can clone repositories, make changes, and push branches.
 The main feature is that if a branch name starts with patch/ or patchstack/, Gitpatch will handle it in a special way and will turn those commits into one or more patches.

-Another thing is that patches can be stacked on top of each other, which allows large features to be split into smaller chunks.
+Patches can be stacked on top of each other, which allows large features to be split into smaller chunks.
 Each patch can then be reviewed independently, speeding up the overall review process.

 Each patch maps to a single clean commit, so it's easy to see which patches are applied in the git log.

-Traditionally, patches are shared over email, but there is nothing that prohibits us from sharing them over other mediums.
+Traditionally, patches are shared over email, but they can be shared over other mediums.
 For example, we can generate them from commits pushed over existing Git SSH and HTTPS protocols.
+That's the idea behind Gitpatch, a patch-based workflow that doesn't require email.

 Submitting a Patch #